systemik/Kobra3-Firmware/README.md

 7) rename the zip file to update.swu
 8) create a folder on the usb stick called update
 9) put the file update.swu in aGVscF9zb3Nf
-10) boot printer with the stick, check for update in the printer information menu
+10) boot printer with the stick, depending on your current version, either the printer will update and start bipping or you need to check for update in the printer information menu
 11) do the update
 12) reboot the printer
 13) remove the aGVscF9zb3Nf folder from the usb stick